scaling up of glacial lake outburst

 GLOF-II's Gender Action Plan

-• In 2023, despite gendered barriers, a total of 48,712 women (50%) remain to be benefitting from the Project’s infrastructural interventions, while 12,035 women (44%) are benefitting from various trainings, mock drills awareness sessions/events, and workshops delivered by the Project.
+To date, despite gendered barriers, a total of 295,176 (49%) women and girls have benefitted from the Project’s infrastructural interventions, while 23,746 (41%) women and girls have benefitted from various trainings, mock drills, awareness sessions, and workshops delivered by the Project.

 Access the Project’s Gender Action Plan, and Gender Needs Assessment for more information on the Project’s livelihood interventions to support women’s economic empowerment.